What should I wear?

 You should plan to wear multiple items, including vest, jackets, jumpers, coats, wind jacket, overcoat.
 Always pack a beanie, scarf and gloves for the outback after dark.

-We use an audio system in the sky show.
+We use an audio system in most of our sky shows.

-You will need to bring your 3.5mm round plug earphones – or you can purchase some with your booking if you don’t have any.
+You should remember to bring your 3.5mm round plug earphones – or you can purchase some when making an online booking if they are required for your event.

 The following earphone connectors are not suitable – flat Apple, USB, Bluetooth, WiFi.